 Nestlé scientists are also exploring the potential of coffee production side streams as ingredients for bio-based packaging materials.

 Turning to cocoa, Nestlé experts have developed a unique 70% dark chocolate made using a single ingredient – cocoa.
 This is the result of a natural process whereby the cocoa pulp – another traditionally unused byproduct, is dried and used with the beans to create a unique chocolate with no refined sugar.
-The innovation was launched in Japan under the KitKat Chocolatory brand.
+The innovation was launched in Japan under the KitKat Chocolatory brand, and in March 2021 we started a wider roll out of this new innovation, launching Incoa under Les Recettes de L'Atelier brand.

 While creating additional purpose for the agricultural raw material used in our products is essential, Nestlé is also looking into making use of so-called 'ugly' fruits and vegetables.
 For example, a Maggi soup range test launched last autumn, Krumm Glücklich ('Crooked but Happy'), uses vegetables that would have otherwise remained unsold due to their appearance and gone to waste.